Lachtan9K/spselit-javascript/10-Objects.md

 ## Accessing object properties

 Object properties can be accessed, changed, added, or even removed.
+How to get them can be done in two ways via **dot** or **bracket** notation.

+School: In school we will use primary **dot** notation.

 Note: Property removal is done via `delete` keyword.
 And it is not recommended.